JonElsey/python-fundamentals-course-day2/_episodes/06-next-steps.md

   This can be a huge time saver as well - often you'll write bits of code that solve similar problems - why not just re-use the same functions/code from your previous project?
 I have an ever-evolving list of useful functions I've written to solve specific (often menial) problems I often face when doing data analysis/visualisation.

+* Think logically/procedurally

+  Often your code will fail and you'll be unsure as to why.
+The computer will only ever execute the actions you write *exactly as you have written them*.
+Work through your code and try and work out what is happening to your variables at each step.

 * Be organised

   A huge amount of overhead with software is maintenance - in scientific terms this might just mean coming back to code you wrote previously for a paper correction or something.
 So many times I've looked back at my own code and thought "what on Earth is this nonsense!".
 Writing logical code split into functions with *lots of comments* helps readability a ton.
 Also, use logical names and structures for everything.
 If your data analysis has a bunch of constants/data imports, keeping these at the top of scripts will help you to work out what they do much easier.